Travel hub UAE to halt flights as virus reaches Gaza, Syria

 The nine-year civil war in Syria has left millions of people internally displaced.
 Poverty is rampant and many medical facilities are barely functioning.

 There are similar concerns about a catastrophe if the virus turns up in Libya or Yemen, which are both divided by civil wars that have ruined their healthcare systems.

 Afghanistan reported its first death on Sunday, a man in his 40s.
 The war-ravaged country has reported 34 confirmed cases.

+In Pakistan, which has reported more than 800 infections and four deaths, authorities have asked people to self-quarantine for two weeks.
+The government has said it hopes it won’t have to order a mandatory lockdown.